raspiblitz/raspiblitz/README.md

 ![MainMenu-A](pictures/mainmenu.png)

-As an alternative to the SSH menu the "Ride the Lightning" (RTL) WebUI is available:
+As an alternative to the SSH menu, the "Ride the Lightning" (RTL) WebUI is available:

 ![RTL-preview](pictures/RTL-dashboard.png)